Climate Change Response

 1.5°C/2°C 4°C

-Policy/Regulations Pricing progression of GHG emissions Medium Low ・Promote energy-saving activities in a systematic manner
+Policy/Regulations Pricing progression of GHG emissions Medium Low ・Promote energy-saving efforts in a systematic manner

 ・Utilize renewable energy